salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 2,300 Shares

 - On Thursday, January 20th, Marc Benioff sold 2,300 shares of salesforce.com stock.
 The stock was sold at an average price of $228.42, for a total transaction of $525,366.00.

-Several large investors have recently modified their holdings of the business.
-Westside Investment Management Inc. raised its holdings in shares of salesforce.com by 2.4% during the third quarter.
-Westside Investment Management Inc. now owns 1,434 shares of the CRM provider’s stock worth $151,632,000 after purchasing an additional 34 shares during the period.
-Appleton Partners Inc. MA increased its holdings in shares of salesforce.com by 2.4% in the 3rd quarter.
-Appleton Partners Inc. MA now owns 1,562 shares of the CRM provider’s stock worth $424,000 after acquiring an additional 36 shares during the period.
-Galvin Gaustad & Stein LLC increased its holdings in shares of salesforce.com by 2.6% in the 3rd quarter.
-Galvin Gaustad & Stein LLC now owns 1,418 shares of the CRM provider’s stock worth $385,000 after acquiring an additional 36 shares during the period.
-Nicolet Bankshares Inc. increased its holdings in shares of salesforce.com by 0.5% in the 3rd quarter.
-Nicolet Bankshares Inc. now owns 8,011 shares of the CRM provider’s stock worth $2,173,000 after acquiring an additional 36 shares during the period.
-Finally, Private Portfolio Partners LLC increased its holdings in shares of salesforce.com by 2.4% in the 3rd quarter.
-Private Portfolio Partners LLC now owns 1,557 shares of the CRM provider’s stock worth $422,000 after acquiring an additional 37 shares during the period.
-76.46% of the stock is currently owned by institutional investors.
+Several brokerages recently commented on CRM.
+Truist Financial lifted their price target on shares of salesforce.com from $315.00 to $330.00 and gave the stock a “buy” rating in a research note on Wednesday, December 1st.
+Atlantic Securities initiated coverage on shares of salesforce.com in a research report on Monday, November 22nd.
+They set an “overweight” rating and a $360.00 price objective on the stock.
+JPMorgan Chase & Co. set a $316.00 price objective on shares of salesforce.com in a research report on Friday, January 28th.
+Zacks Investment Research downgraded shares of salesforce.com from a “strong-buy” rating to a “hold” rating and set a $244.00 price objective on the stock. in a research report on Tuesday, February 1st.
+Finally, Deutsche Bank Aktiengesellschaft lowered their price objective on shares of salesforce.com from $360.00 to $300.00 and set a “buy” rating on the stock in a research report on Friday, January 21st.
+Seven equities research analysts have rated the stock with a hold rating, thirty have assigned a buy rating and two have given a strong buy rating to the company.
+According to MarketBeat.com, salesforce.com currently has a consensus rating of “Buy” and an average price target of $317.50.

-CRM has been the subject of a number of analyst reports.
-Morgan Stanley boosted their price objective on shares of salesforce.com from $345.00 to $360.00 and gave the company an “overweight” rating in a research report on Monday, November 1st.
-The Goldman Sachs Group set a $370.00 target price on shares of salesforce.com in a report on Monday, December 20th.
-Wells Fargo & Company restated a “buy” rating and issued a $340.00 target price on shares of salesforce.com in a report on Thursday, December 23rd.
-Mizuho lowered their target price on shares of salesforce.com from $360.00 to $350.00 and set a “buy” rating for the company in a report on Wednesday, December 1st.
-Finally, Loop Capital lowered their target price on shares of salesforce.com from $275.00 to $225.00 in a report on Monday, February 7th.
-Seven investment analysts have rated the stock with a hold rating, thirty have issued a buy rating and two have issued a strong buy rating to the stock.
-According to data from MarketBeat, the company currently has an average rating of “Buy” and an average price target of $319.74.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Federated Hermes Inc. boosted its stake in shares of salesforce.com by 4.8% in the second quarter.
+Federated Hermes Inc. now owns 900,794 shares of the CRM provider’s stock valued at $220,036,000 after purchasing an additional 41,301 shares during the period.
+Voya Investment Management LLC boosted its stake in shares of salesforce.com by 1.0% in the third quarter.
+Voya Investment Management LLC now owns 372,747 shares of the CRM provider’s stock valued at $101,097,000 after purchasing an additional 3,858 shares during the period.
+Candlestick Capital Management LP boosted its stake in shares of salesforce.com by 719.0% in the third quarter.
+Candlestick Capital Management LP now owns 203,204 shares of the CRM provider’s stock valued at $55,113,000 after purchasing an additional 178,392 shares during the period.
+Veritable L.P. boosted its stake in shares of salesforce.com by 2.9% in the third quarter.
+Veritable L.P. now owns 17,026 shares of the CRM provider’s stock valued at $4,618,000 after purchasing an additional 482 shares during the period.
+Finally, Ieq Capital LLC boosted its stake in shares of salesforce.com by 210.5% in the third quarter.
+Ieq Capital LLC now owns 419,455 shares of the CRM provider’s stock valued at $113,766,000 after purchasing an additional 284,360 shares during the period.
+Institutional investors own 77.16% of the company’s stock.

 salesforce.com, inc. engages in the design and development of cloud-based enterprise software for customer relationship management.
 Its solutions include sales force automation, customer service and support, marketing automation, digital commerce, community management, collaboration, industry-specific solutions, and salesforce platform.